 To give a bit of a sense of the scale, this is what the street looks like in a ‘small’ storm.
 In this case about 60.000 liters passed by in 24 hours.

-The main goal would be to maximize the amount of storages for the water in the landscape.
+The main goal is to maximize the amount of storages for the water in the landscape.

 – Road catchment drain and sediment trap.